klembot/chapbook/guide/src/customization/page-style.md

 First, the variable `config.style.page.style.border` takes one of several possible values:

-- `'none'` creates no visible border around the page content
+- `'none'` creates no visible border around the page content.
-- `'thin-line'` and `'thick-line'` create flat borders around the content
+- `'thin-line'` and `'thick-line'` create flat borders around the content.
 - `'shadow'` adds a drop shadow around the content.

 Chapbook's default appearance is `'shadow'`.